-All data will be considered by default openly available, with the exception of datasets that include personalized data.
-In the latter case data should be anonymized before being considered to be openly available.
-Steering Board may decide against open access in cases e.g. conflict with national legislation or data confidentiality.
+All data have been considered by default openly available, with the exception of datasets that include personalized data.
+In the latter case data was anonymized.
+Steering Board may have decides against open access in cases e.g. conflict with national legislation or data confidentiality, but it did not occur during the lifetime of the project

-All materials for open access, including public deliverables are available at the project website www.incusion4schools.eu.
-All materials will be made a copy of to archive.org website.
+All materials for open access, including public deliverables are available at the project website www.inclusion4schools.eu.

-Any documentation interesting to the research community - humans or machines - will be edited and made available in wide-spread and well-known programs, available to anyone: documents will be published in searchable pdf format, any database will be published in text-only form that is readable in Excel (xlsx) or SPSS databases (.cvs, .sav) with accompanying readme files.
-No further special software will be needed to understand or utilize project results.
+Any documentation interesting to the research community - humans or machines - has been edited and made available in wide-spread and well-known programs, available to anyone: documents were published in searchable pdf format,.
+No further special software is needed to understand or utilize project results.